You are here:Home1/Remote Work2/Maximum output comes from working in the most suitable environment

 I’ve never heard anyone say that they go to the office to work on something in a concentrated way.
 If this statement is made, then it’s meant by off-peak hours or the weekend.
 But especially for knowledge workers, there’s often the requirement to concentrate on something.

 Just try out new workstations

 If you’re a regular reader of my blogs, you’ll know that Frontastic is a remote first company with no fixed location.
-It means that in the last two years, I’ve worked in very different places and have had many positive experiences.
+It means that in the last 2 years, I’ve worked in very different places and have had many positive experiences.
 For example, I prefer to write articles like these while out walking with a smartphone in my hand.
-While complex tables are best edited in my home office on two large monitors.
+While complex tables are best edited in my home office on 2 large monitors.
 But if I need to work on a project that requires constant attention, I succeed very well in the garden on the deckchair with noise-canceling headphones on my ears and the notebook on my legs.
-And if I get stuck, a change of location usually helps – a walk is the second stage of escalation, anyway.
+And if I get stuck, a change of location usually helps — a walk is the 2nd stage of escalation, anyway.

-Last winter, we did a ‘Ski and Work’ as a company and had very positive experiences.
-I’ve done several ‘Bike and Work’ sessions by myself and have also had some positive experiences.
+Last winter, we did a “ski-and-work” as a company and had very positive experiences.
+I’ve done several “bike-and-work” sessions by myself and have also had some positive experiences.
 But the crucial thing with these forms of working is that the tasks fit the environment.
-Having a lot of personal video calls scattered throughout the day while attending ‘Ski and Work’ is rather unfavorable.
+Having a lot of personal video calls scattered throughout the day while attending “ski-and-work” is rather unfavorable.
 While topics such as concentrated collaboration and creativity are in good hands here.

 It’s not about the time we spend working, but using our time to produce a lot of good output

 Especially in very busy times, it’s simply good to leave the ordinary four walls and continue working at a different place.
 I can highly recommend trying a park bench with a nice view or a stylish café or cozy restaurant.
 Depending on your personal needs, noise-canceling headphones are an important companion.